 Jesus was having a jam-packed day, if we only stay in Luke 8: he's teaching and explaining parables: he gets into a boat after a big day of it and goes across a lake, having to quiet a storm to keep the disciples calm; he heals a man of a demon, and upon arrival in town, is asked by Jairus to heal his daughter.
 It's crowded.
 There's much excitement at Jesus' presence.
-An in the middle of it, Jesus notices someone has touched him.
+And in the middle of it, Jesus notices someone has touched him.

-Peter's response is golden in the rest of the verse: "Master, everyone is touching you - you are pressed in."
+Peter's response is golden: "Master, everyone is touching you - you are pressed in."

 Have you ever had days like that, where the assignments and demands come from a hundred directions?
 Like you are responsible for everything?
 Everyday occurrences surround us like they surrounded Jesus, but he was able to stay present to the needs of those around him: "I felt power go out from me..."

 What would happen if we could stay present to the moments in the middle of busy-ness?
 What if we could know that interruptions could become invitations to sacredness?
 It was such a powerful request, probably with Jesus scanning the crowd, that woman could not stay hidden and with her presentation to Jesus as she fell at his feet, he affirmed her effort: "Your faith has made you well; go in peace."

 First, how do we develop that awareness for sacred presence, even in the midst of our busy lives?
 Sacred presence notices a touch and recognizes the need for healing.
 Sabbath teach us with rest: rest which gives an awareness of sacred moments.
 Sabbath-rest allows us to recognize when God is at work and present, then we can recognize it "on the street."

 How does rest help us notice?